Commerce Bank Deposit Agreement & Disclosures

 Back to Top

-We may require a resolution, authorization, agreement or other documents to evidence the authority of individuals to act on behalf of the business or other non-personal account holder.
+We may require a resolution, authorization, agreement or other documents to evidence the authority of individuals to act on behalf of the business or other non-personal account owner.
 We are not required to recognize any resolution or authorization that is not our form.
 The business or other legal entity agrees to provide us promptly a new resolution, authorization or other documentation as we may request upon any change in authority.
-We are authorized to follow the directions of a person designated as having authority to act on the entity’s behalf in all matters and transactions with respect to the account until we receive a written resolution or authorization effecting a change in the authorized signers and have a reasonable time to act on such change, not to be less than five (5) business days, provided we may recognize such change earlier.
+We are authorized to follow the directions of a person designated as having authority to act on the entity’s behalf in all matters and transactions with respect to the account until we receive a written resolution or authorization effecting a change in the authorized signers and have a reasonable time to act on such change, but in no event less than five (5) business days, provided we may recognize such change earlier.
 A change in authorized signers may require that the account be closed and a new account opened, as we may determine in our sole discretion.

 Earnings in the form of interest or credits will be paid on the collected balance, which includes deposits of cash and checks drawn on us and non-cash items (for example, checks) for which we have received credit in accordance with schedules adopted from time to time by us.
 Interest will be charged on the use of uncollected funds.